 To understand the importance of Upward Bound, one only has to know that before entering the program, some of these students never considered college because they either never thought they could attend or had been told the odds against them were too great.

-The project is designed to achieve four student objectives.
+The project is designed to achieve six student objectives.
 We have developed a comprehensive plan for evaluating progress in meeting these objectives.

-60% of all UB participants will have achieved at the proficient level during high school on state assessments in reading/language arts and math.
+Performance on Standardized Test-65% of UB seniors served during the project year, will have achieved at the proficient level on state assessments in reading/language arts and math.

 Research shows that overall, more than eighty percent (80%) of Upward Bound graduates enter institutions of higher learning.
 These graduates are more than twice as likely to enroll in post-secondary education as are students from similar backgrounds who did not participate in an Upward Bound Program.
 Six years after high school graduation, Upward Bound students were four times as likely to earn a college degree as students from similar backgrounds who did not participate in an Upward Bound Program.
 Given these results, it is evident that Upward Bound participation is positively related to immediate entry into post-secondary (college) education and completion of an undergraduate (college) degree.